 Lemongrass Essential Oil

 Lemongrass essential oil comes from a tall, perennial plant, that has a subtle citrus flavor and is used in Asian cuisine in soups, teas, and curries as well as with fish, poultry, beef, and seafood.
-In addition to its unique flavor, Lemongrass essential oil promotes healthy digestion and acts as an overall tonic to the body’s systems.
-It’s also purifying and toning to the skin, and is frequently used in skin care products for these benefits.
-Lemongrass can soothe sore muscles and joints, making it an ideal oil to use in massage therapy or applied directly to problem areas.
-Lemongrass has a pungent, herbaceous aroma that can heighten awareness and promote a positive outlook.
+In addition to its unique flavor, Lemongrass essential oil may promote healthy digestion and acts as an overall tonic to the body’s systems.
+It may also be purifying and toning to the skin, and is frequently used in skin care products for these benefits.
+Lemongrass may soothe sore muscles and joints, making it an ideal oil to use in massage therapy or applied directly to problem areas.
+Lemongrass has a pungent, herbaceous aroma that may heighten awareness and promote a positive outlook.

 Primary Benefits of Lemongrass Essential Oil

 - Increases alertness

 - Reduces Stress

 - Promotes a good night's sleep

 - Balances, tones and strengthens the nervous system

 - Anti-bacterial: an agent that prevents the growth of or destroys bacteria.